temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 You can read more about [Retries](https://docs.temporal.io/retry-policies) in the documentation:

 Your Workflow is running, but only the `withdraw()` Activity function has succeeded.
-In any other application, the whole process would likely have to be abandoned and rolled back.
+In any other application, you would likely have to abandon the entire process and perform a rollback.

 With Temporal, you can debug and resolve the issue while the Workflow is running.